 Homeschool moms spend hours and hours researching curriculum, reading reviews online, and ordering just the right supplies for their children.
 But how much time do they invest in their own needs for the school year?
-Do most moms even realize or admit they have needs and that homeschool mom care matters just as much as curriculum and supplies?
+Do most moms even realize or admit they have needs?

 Homeschool Mom Survival Mode